 Dental implants are an excellent way of transforming a smile and rebuilding facial bone structure, but they require strong and healthy jawbones and gums, tissues that are delicate and can degrade over time.
-Led by Brandon Kang, DDS, and Matt Chroust, DDS, MD, the team at Pacific Oral & Maxillofacial Surgery Center in Oakland and the Lower Pacific Heights neighborhood of San Francisco, California, offers bone and soft tissue grafting to restore and support your jaw.
+Led by Brandon Kang, DDS, the team at Pacific Oral & Maxillofacial Surgery Center in Oakland and the Lower Pacific Heights neighborhood of San Francisco, California, offers bone and soft tissue grafting to restore and support your jaw.
 Find out more by calling the practice or by inquiring through the website today.

 A bone or soft tissue graft uses bone and soft tissue from other parts of your body or from various other sources to replace lost or degraded areas in your jaw.
 It's a standard procedure, especially among patients who need implant restoration or facial reconstruction work.